How do wireless TV speakers work?

 - Select Bluetooth Speaker List

-- Set your Bluetooth device to begin actively pairing.
-Please consult the user guide for your Bluetooth device for more information
+- Set your Bluetooth device to begin actively pairing and read the user guide for your Bluetooth device

 - Select the device you wish to pair to the TV